Skip to content Skip to footer navigation

 An air fryer would best suit:

-• people living in one-person or small households who enjoy frozen pre-cooked foods
+• people living in one-person or small households

-• university students living out of home
+• university students living in accommodation with no kitchen

 • those living in a caravan, campervan or a home with no oven